 How to get help with a gambling problem

-If you’re concerned that you or somebody is addicted to gambling, reach out for help:
+If you’re concerned about your gambling or are worried about a loved one, reach out for help:

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.